Also known as: Chromosome analysis

 This list is not all-inclusive.

-The risks are related to the procedure used to obtain the sample.
-Procedures that may be done to take the sample include:
+Risks are related to the procedure used to obtain the sample.

 - Review date:

 - Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.